Deep-Symmetry/dysentery/README.md

 ## Analysis

+A major goal of this project is the
+[Packet Analysis](doc/Analysis.pdf), which is intended to be useful to anyone who wants to write code to interact with DJ Link networks.
-Our analysis so far can be found [here](doc/Analysis.pdf).
-Please help us figure out more if you can!
+Check out what we have learned so far, and please help us figure out more if you can!

 The packet capture used to create that document can be [downloaded](doc/assets/powerup.pcapng) so you can see if you notice